 Think about the worst case scenario.
 Let yourself picture it all, every terrible possibility.
 Use the mindfulness skills you’ve learned to guide you to acknowledge the feelings that are coming up.
 How is your body responding?
 React internally.
 Feel the feelings that you’d feel if it really happened.
 You can experience the negative scenario without any repercussions this way.
 I’ve found that these scenarios are never based in any sort of reality, and “feeling” the worst case scenario seems to re-calibrate my brain.
 I’m able to acknowledge it in this way and can let it go much easier.

 *If you’re in danger of lashing out against someone or yourself, I would not advise using this practice.

 The first step in regulating your emotions with BPD is to recognize what you’re feeling.
-After all, when we have a blow up, or lash out, hurting someone else or ourselves, we do it for a reason.
-The reason may not be obvious to us, but it’s there.
+After all, when we have a blow up, whether hurting someone else or ourselves, we do it for a reason.
+The reason may not make much sense to us, nor is it a justification of the behavior, but it’s there.
 We do it because of intense emotions that we do not know how to cope with properly.

 Identify what you’re feeling and notice how it makes your body feel.
 Tense?
 Knot in your stomach?
 Clenched jaw?
 Racing heart?
 Those are some examples of what to look for.
 Use your mindfulness skills to observe your body’s reactions.
 Don’t make any judgments (“I shouldn’t feel this way”) or take any action.
 Just observe.
 Try to find the root of your emotion and what’s causing it.
 Name it.
 Don’t avoid it, or tell yourself that you should be happy or that it’s not a big deal.
 You’re feeling it and it’s manifesting viscerally, so it’s a big deal.